-As of December 31, 2015, Esperion's patent estate, including patents we own or license from third parties, on a worldwide basis, included approximately 23 issued United States patents and eight pending United States patent applications and 19 issued patents and 15 pending patent applications in foreign jurisdictions.
+As of December 31, 2016, our patent estate, including patents we own or license from third parties, on a worldwide basis, included approximately 25 issued United States patents and four pending United States patent applications and 23 issued patents and 15 pending patent applications in other foreign jurisdictions.
 Of our worldwide patents and pending applications, only a subset relates to our small molecule program which includes our lead product candidate, bempedoic acid.
 Bempedoic acid is claimed in U.S. Patent No. 7,335,799 that is scheduled to expire in December 2025, which includes 711 days of patent term adjustment, and may be eligible for a patent term extension period of up to five years.
 U.S. Patent Nos.
 9,000,041 and 8,497,301 claim methods of treatment using bempedoic acid.
 We also have a pending U.S. patent application directed to bempedoic acid.
-There are currently three issued patents and four pending applications in countries outside the United States that relate to bempedoic acid.
+There are currently three issued patents and four pending application in countries outside the United States that relate to bempedoic acid.

-A subset of this portfolio relates to our planned fixed-dose combination of bempedoic acid and ezetimibe and bempedoic acid and one or more statins.
-We have one pending U.S. patent application claiming methods of treatment using a fixed-dose combination of bempedoic acid and ezetimibe, and two pending U.S. patent applications claiming methods of treatment using fixed-dose combinations of bempedoic acid and one or more statins.
+A subset of this portfolio relates to our planned fixed dose combination of bempedoic acid and ezetimibe and bempedoic acid and one or more statins.
+We have one pending application outside the United States claiming methods of treatment using a fixed dose combination of bempedoic acid and ezetimibe.
+We have one pending application outside the United States claiming methods of treatment using a fixed dose combination of bempedoic acid and one or more statins.